pmalek/recursive_hashmap/README.md

 ## Build instructions

-In order to build this project edit **GMOCK_ROOT** variable in `CMakeLists.txt` to point to your googlemock root directory.
+In order to build this project edit **GMOCK_ROOT** variable in `CMakeLists.txt` to point to your googlemock root directory (google test should reside in **gtest** directory inside googlemock's root dir - at least the libraries built this way for me).

 After this is done you can simply create a build directory (out-of-source builds are preferred), create makefile using cmake and build it:

     git clone https://github.com/pmalek/recursive_hashmap.git && \
     mkdir build_dir && cd build_dir && \